MicrosoftDocs/win32/desktop-src/direct3d12/porting-from-direct3d-11-to-direct3d-12.md

 ## Swapchains

 The DXGI swap chain is the basis for swap chains in both Direct3D 11 and 12.
 There are some minor differences, in Direct3D 11 the three types of swap chain are SEQUENTIAL, DISCARD, and FLIP\_SEQUENTIAL.
 For Direct3D 12 there are just two types: FLIP\_SEQUENTIAL and FLIP\_DISCARD.
+As noted above, you should be explicitly creating your swapchain via ``IDXGIFactory4`` or later and using the same interface for any adapter enumeration.

 In Direct3D 11 there is automatic backbuffer rotation: only one render target view is needed for back buffer 0.
 In Direct3D 12 buffer rotation is explicit, there needs to be a render target view for each back buffer.
 Use the [**IDXGISwapChain3::GetCurrentBackBufferIndex**](https://docs.microsoft.com/windows/desktop/api/dxgi1_4/nf-dxgi1_4-idxgiswapchain3-getcurrentbackbufferindex) method to select which one to render to.
 Again this additional flexibility enables greater parallelization.

+> While there are numerous ways to set up your application, generally applications have one **ID3D12CommandAllocator** per swap-chain buffer.
+This allows the application to proceed to building up a set of commands for the next frame while the GPU renders the last.

 ## Fixed function rendering